Skip to main content

 Diabetes

-Diabetes is a serious chronic disease that poses a major health problem.
+Diabetes is a serious chronic disease that poses a significant health problem.
 Nearly 30.3 million people in the United States (9.4% of the population) have diabetes.
 About one-third of these people do not know they have diabetes.
 Each year, 1.5 million new cases of diabetes are diagnosed.
-In Illinois, approximately 1.3 million (12.5% of the population) adults have diabetes, but roughly 341,000 of those don’t know they have diabetes.
+In Illinois, approximately 1.3 million adults (12.5% of the population) have diabetes, but roughly 341,000 of those don’t know they have the disease .
 It is estimated that 84 million Americans have prediabetes, of which 3.6 million live in Illinois.
 Diabetes is the seventh leading cause of death nationally and in Illinois.

 Individuals with diabetes are at an increased risk for heart disease, stroke, blindness, kidney failure, dental disease, and lower extremity amputations (not related to injuries).
 Diabetes and its complications occur among all age, racial, and ethnic groups.